honoria0204/SC-IBSR/README.md

 # SC-IBSR

-# CMIC-Retrieval
-Code for **Cross-modal Contrastive Learning with a Style-mixed Bridge for Single Image 3D Shape Retrieval**.  **IPM 2024.**
+Code for **Cross-modal Contrastive Learning with a Style-mixed Bridge for Single Image 3D Shape Retrieval**.  **TOMM 2024.**

 ![Overview](/images/teaser.png)

 ## Introduction

-In this work, we tackle the problem of single image-based 3D shape retrieval (IBSR), where we seek to find the most matched shape of a given single 2D image from a shape repository.
-Most of the existing works  learn to embed 2D images and 3D shapes into a common feature space and perform metric learning using a triplet loss.
-Inspired by the great success in recent contrastive learning works on self-supervised  representation learning, we propose a novel IBSR pipeline leveraging contrastive learning.
-We note that adopting such cross-modal contrastive learning between 2D images and 3D shapes into IBSR tasks is non-trivial and challenging: contrastive learning requires very strong data augmentation in constructed positive pairs to learn the feature invariance, whereas traditional metric learning works do not have this requirement.
-However, object shape and appearance are entangled in 2D query images, thus making the learning task more difficult than contrasting single-modal data.
-To mitigate the challenges, we propose to use multi-view grayscale rendered images from the 3D shapes as a shape representation.
-We then introduce a strong data augmentation technique based on color transfer, which can significantly but naturally change the appearance of the query image, effectively satisfying the need for contrastive learning.
-Finally, we propose to incorporate a novel category-level contrastive loss that helps distinguish similar objects from different categories, in addition to classic instance-level contrastive loss.
-Our experiments demonstrate that our approach achieves the best performance on all the three popular IBSR benchmarks, including Pix3D, Stanford Cars, and Comp Cars, outperforming the previous state-of-the-art from 4% - 15% on retrieval accuracy.
+Image-based 3D shape retrieval (IBSR) is a cross-modal matching task which searches similar shapes from a 3D repository using a natural image.
+Continuous attention has been paid to this topic, such as joint embedding, adversarial learning, and contrastive learning.
+Modality gap and diversity of instance similarities are two obstacles for accurate and fine-grained cross-modal matching.
+To overcome the two obstacles, we propose a style-mixed contrastive learning method (SC-IBSR).
+On one hand, we propose a style transition module to mix the styles of images and rendered shape views to form an intermediate style and inject it into image contents.
+The obtained style-mixed image features serve as a bridge for later contrastive learning in order to alleviate the modality gap.
+On the other hand, the proposed strategy of fine-grained consistency constraint aims at cross-domain contrast and considers the different importance of negative (positive) samples.
+Extensive experiments demonstrate the superiority of the style-mixed cross-modal contrastive learning on both the instance-level retrieval benchmark (i.e., Pix3D, Stanford Cars, and Comp Cars that annotate shapes to images), and the unsupervised category-level retrieval benchmark (i.e., MI3DOR-1 and MI3DOR-2 with unlabeled 3D shapes).
+Moreover, experiments are conducted on Office-31 dataset to validate the generalization capability of our method.

 ## About this repository

 This repository provides **data**, **pre-trained models** and **code**.

 ## Installation
 ```zsh